JohnsCoder/LearnTypeScript/README.md

 # LearnTypeScript
 My typescript studies with this material: https://learntypescript.dev/

-## I create this repository to share my typescript studies,
+## I create this repository to share my typescript studies.